Hierarchical Selective Recruitment in Linear-Threshold Brain Networks, Part I: Single-Layer Dynamics and Selective Inhibition: Selective Inhibition in Bilayer Networks

 ($\Rightarrow$) By monotone boundedness and nonpositivity of $\Bbf^\ssm$, $\xbf(t) \le \nu(\tilde \dbf)$ for all $t \ge 0$ and any $\ubf \ge \bar \ubf$.
 Let $\ubf = \bar \ubf + [\ubf_s]_\zeros^\infty$ where $\ubf_s$ is a solution to~\eqref{eq:u0}.
 Similar to above, this simplifies \eqref{eq:dyn},~\eqref{eq:d-decomp},~\eqref{eq:wb},~\eqref{eq:u0} to~\eqref{eq:dyn-d-sim}, which is GES by assumption.
 However, for any initial condition of the form $\xbf(0) = [\zeros_r^T \ \xbf^\ssp(0)^T]^T$, the trajectories of~\eqref{eq:dyn-d-sim} are the same as~\eqref{eq:subnet}, and the result follows. \end{proof}

-As we show next, the condition~\eqref{eq:range} on the ability to influence the dynamics of the task-irrelevant nodes through control also plays a key role in feedback selective inhibition.
+The next section shows that the condition~\eqref{eq:range} on the ability to influence the dynamics of the task-irrelevant nodes through control also plays a key role in feedback selective inhibition.
 We defer the discussion about the interpretation of this condition to Section~\ref{subsec:network-size} below.